-In December 2017, the IASB issued Annual Improvements Cycle 2015-2017, and included minor amendments to IFRS 3, Business Combinations, IFRS 11, Joint Arrangements, IAS 12, Income Taxes, and IAS 23, Borrowing Costs.
+In May 2019, the IASB issued an exposure draft for the Annual Improvements Cycle 2018-2020, and included minor proposed amendments to IFRS 1 First-time Adoption of International Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, and IAS 41 Agriculture.
+The IASB is expected to issue these IFRS amendments in mid-2020.
 The annual improvements process is used to make necessary but non-urgent changes to IFRS that are not included in other projects.
-The amendments issued are all effective for annual periods beginning on or after January 1, 2019.
-The Corporation is evaluating the impact these amendments will have on its financial statements.
+The effective date for the proposed amendments issued will be decided by the IASB after they are issued.
+The Corporation is evaluating the impact these proposed amendments will have on its financial statements.